RobertWinslow/jianpu-ascii-font/README.md

 And more complex musical notation may require more specialized typesetting software.

 - [Simp Erhu](https://simperhu.weebly.com/) is a plugin for Microsoft Word with many specialized symbols for use when playing the erhu.
-- [jianpu-ly](https://github.com/ssb22/jianpu-ly) has its own convention for notating Jianpu in ASCII, but doesn't display the notation itself.
+- [jianpu-ly](https://github.com/ssb22/jianpu-ly) has its own convention for notating Jianpu in ASCII, but doesn't render the notation itself.
 Instead it converts the notation into a form which [Lilypond](https://lilypond.org/) can render.
-- [Fanqie Jianpu](http://zhipu.lezhi99.com/Zhipu-index.html) is a web interface for typing Jianpu, and can render the results as vectors or pdfs.
+- [Fanqie Jianpu](http://zhipu.lezhi99.com/Zhipu-index.html) is a web interface for typing Jianpu, and can export the result as images.